-In a recent report, global demand for VoIP is expected to reach above USD 140 billion by 2021.
-Increase in connectivity speeds and improved technology allows Voice over Internet Protocol or VoIP, to enable businesses to use the Internet for voice calls, removing the need for old analog telephone lines.
+In a recent report, global demand for VoIP is expected to reach above $140 billion by 2021.
+Increase in connectivity speeds and improved technology allows Voice over Internet Protocol (VoIP) to enable businesses to use the Internet for voice calls, removing the need for old analog telephone lines.

 VoIP can bring tremendous cost efficiencies, while increasing flexibility and unifying the communications experience for business.
 Small businesses that switch to VoIP reduce the cost of their local calls by 40 percent and save up to 90 percent on international calls.

 However, despite the many benefits, VoIP is still new and often daunting to many growing businesses.
 General unfamiliarity about the technology and confusion in the marketplace has caused reluctance among businesses to adopt this advantageous solution.

 So, let us help dispel the myths by addressing the common misconceptions about VoIP –

 Misconception No. 1 – Hosted PBX is expensive